 Nuclear war simulator is a detailed realistic simulation and visualization of large-scale nuclear conflicts with a focus on humanitarian consequences.
 There are currently over 13000 nuclear weapons on this planet of which over 9000 are in military stockpiles.
-This software should help you answer the question: what will happen if Russia and the United States or India and Pakistan use their arsenals?
+This software should help you answer the questions: what will happen if Russia and the United States or India and Pakistan use their arsenals?
 What will happen to the population of a country in a nuclear war?
 What will happen to me and my family?

-You can design warheads, missiles and carriers, place them on the map and execute attack plans to tell a credible story about how nuclear conflicts play out and what the consequences are.
-Using a high-resolution population density map and realistic weapons effects like blast, heat and radiation you can make an estimate of how many people will die in a conflict.
+You can design warheads, missiles, and carriers, place them on the map and execute attack plans to tell a credible story about how nuclear conflicts play out and what the consequences are.
+Using a high-resolution population density map and realistic weapons effects like blast, heat, and radiation you can make an estimate of how many people will die in a conflict.
 Individual humans can be placed on the map, travel, and take shelter to analyze the effects and estimate injuries and survival probability.

 Nuclear conflict scenarios

 You can design realistic large-scale scenarios between major powers with thousands of warheads.
-Scenarios can be created manually where you can assign each warhead individually or with the assistance of an AI for faster targeting.
-It is also possible to simulate whole conflicts with a few clicks on the map interactively.
+Scenarios can be created manually where you can assign each warhead individually or with the assistance of an AI.
+A database of all known nuclear weapons deployed today and some historical nuclear weapons is available for faster scenario creation.
 You can download scenarios created by other people and upload your scenarios to the mods.io server.